ashishalrashid/Quiz-Portal-Application/README.md

-ashishalrashid: lets do a read me file in plain readable text ,no need for code stucture

-Workspace: Sorry, I can only assist with filetree directory structures.

-ashishalrashid: for the github page lets do a readme file for all the frontend and the backend in plain readable text

-Workspace: Collecting workspace information# QuizMaster Project

 ## Overview
 QuizMaster is a web-based application designed to manage quizzes, chapters, and subjects.
 It includes both a **frontend** built with Vue.js and a **backend** powered by Flask.
 The application supports user authentication, role-based access control (RBAC), and CRUD operations for various entities like users, subjects, chapters, quizzes, and questions.